CloudLabs-Samples/EduLabs/Basics-of-kubernetes/HOL-step-by-step.md

 Kubernetes aids in ensuring that containerized applications execute where and when you want them to, as well as assisting them in locating the resources and tools they require.

-# Exercise 1: Exploring Basic operations on AKS(Azure Kubernetes Service)
+# Exercise 1: Exploring Basic operations on Azure Kubernetes Service

 **Azure Kubernetes Service** is a managed container orchestration service based on the open source Kubernetes system, which is available on the Microsoft Azure public cloud.
 An organization can use AKS to handle critical functionality such as deploying, scaling and managing Docker containers and container-based applications.